ChiaYunhan/GoogleReveiwScraper-flask-angular/README.md

 ## Future Improvements:
 1. Add an option to make the automatic upload to S3 optional, thus not having to set up aws account.
 2. Dockerize the application for easier deployment.
-3. Have scrape history stored to a proper database such that information persists over to new sessions.
+3. Have scrape history stored to a database such that information persists over to new sessions.